 The Sino-Russian relationship is often seen by the West (for which, read the USA) as a sort of counterpoint to Sino-American relations with Russia ready to step in when the US takes a step back.
 Sören Ubansky’s recent book is one of the periodic but salutary reminders that China and Russia’s mutual dealings are not just centuries old but have also for the most part had little to do with third parties.

-Ubansky focuses on the border, itself a further reminder that Russia is the only European country and (pace rising India) the only world power to have and have had an actual border with Russia; while an interesting subject in itself—Ubansky discusses how the border has at various times united and divided, physically, economically and psychologically—it is impossible to understand the constantly ever-evolving Sino-Russian relationship without taking note of this salient geographical fact.
+Ubansky focuses on the border, itself a further reminder that Russia is the only European country and (pace rising India) the only world power to have and have had an actual border with China; while an interesting subject in itself—Ubansky discusses how the border has at various times united and divided, physically, economically and psychologically—it is impossible to understand the constantly ever-evolving Sino-Russian relationship without taking note of this salient geographical fact.

 Beyond the Steppe Frontier’s usefulness extends far beyond its narrow geographical focus.